tklebel/thomasklebel/content/home/about.md

 project manager and researcher in the H2020 project [ON-MERRIT](https://on-merrit.eu).

-My thesis in sociology was on social mobility, but I spend most of my professional time now researching questions on scholarly communication, bibliometrics and research integrity.
+My master's thesis in sociology was on social mobility, but I spend most of my professional time now researching questions on scholarly communication, bibliometrics and research integrity.
 Luckily, this also involves munging, analysing and visualising data which I quite enjoy.